nelson-n/cs-math-nn/README.md

 `/DataStructuresAlgorithms`

-* Notes and exercises on data structures and algorithms fundamental implemented in Java and Python.
+* Notes and exercises on data structures and algorithms implemented in Java and Python.
-* Formal notes covering:
+* Formal Notes:
     - Linked lists, queues, stacks, and sets.
     - Sorting and searching algorithms.
     - Hash tables, trees, heaps, and priority queues.
     - Graphs and graph algorithms.
-* Exercises include:
+* Exercises:
+    - [Binary Tree Cheatsheet](https://github.com/nelson-n/cs-math-nn/blob/main/DataStructuresAlgorithms/BinaryTreeCheatsheet.java) covering binary tree searching, recursion, and implementation.
     - Comparing the speed of recursion in Python, R, Java, C, and C++.
     - Implementing quicksort and binary search from scratch in Python.